voraczech/voraczech.com/content/budapest.md

 - Lángos
   - Lángosom restaurant is my tip.
 Order "Budapest" (yes, I tried more).
 People are kind there.
+  - Update April 2025: Prices went up from 2390 HUF to 2990 HUF and they also demand tip on displays (I hate this).
+It is still good, not a bargain now.
+People are not as kind too.
 - Kürtőskalács (aka Trdelník aka Chimney cake)
   - Yes, the "traditional" Czech sweet is from Hungary.
+  - Update April 2025: Price at Fitzkey Kurtoskalacs went from 700 HUF to 1000 HUF
 - Salami
   - You can order it on lángos.
 - Paprika